Refuse-derived fuel: Processing

 Materials such as glass and metals are removed during the treatment processing since they are non-combustible.
 The metal is removed using a magnet and the glass using mechanical screening.
 After that, an air knife is used to separate the light materials from the heavy ones.
 The light materials have higher calorific value and they create the final RDF.
 The heavy materials will usually continue to a landfill.
 The residual material can be sold in its processed form (depending on the process treatment) as a plain mixture or it may be compressed into pellet fuel, bricks or logs and used for other purposes either stand-alone or in a recursive recycling process.
 RDF or SRF is the combustible sub-fraction of municipal solid waste and other similar solid waste, produced using a mix of mechanical and/or biological treatment methods such as biodrying. in mechanical-biological treatment (MBT) plants.
 During the production of RDF / SRF in MBT plants there are solid loses of otherwise combustible material, which generates a debate whether the production and use of RDF / SRF is resource efficient or not over traditional one-step combustion of residual MSW in incineration (Energy from waste) plants.

+In the process of making RDF pellets from shredded SRF, drying is often required.
+Typically, the moisture content needs to be reduced to below 20% to produce high-calorific, high-density RDF pellets.
+Drying RDF often requires a substantial amount of energy, so choosing an inexpensive heat source is preferable.

 The production of RDF may involve the following steps: